 Subscription-based purchases (e.g., software licenses) with regular renewals shall be made pursuant to the purchasing limits set forth in Section I(D), above.
-Consistent with Alameda Municipal Code section 2-59.3, any such purchase with a term longer than five years, or with total expenditures exceeding \$75,000, shall require Council authorization.
+Consistent with AMC Section 2-59.3, any such purchase with a term longer than five years, or with total expenditures exceeding \$75,000, shall require Council authorization.